kostaskougios/mockbuilders/Readme.md

 ## Sample code

-All the code is available in this repository, feel free to examine it.
+All the code is available in this repository.